 Existing transborder economic activities such as livestock and commodities trading, as well as financial flows in East Africa and the Horn of Africa (HoA) are surrounded by considerable confusion as to whether such economic activities are legal and formal or illegal and informal.
-In the past, this has led to misinformed interventions (such as the confiscation of goods) that aim to force informal transborder trade into formal channels.16 Most transborder commerce involves legitimate goods, despite the perception that transborder activities often encourage illicit and illegal activities.17
+In the past, this has led to misinformed interventions (such as the confiscation of goods) that aim to force informal transborder trade into formal channels.
+Most transborder commerce involves legitimate goods, despite the perception that transborder activities often encourage illicit and illegal activities.
+The property of the perception of the perception that transborder activities of the encourage illicit and illegal activities.